 One situation where I think this could be worth it is if you’re on a round-the-world trip or have prepaid multiple airfares on a longer trip.
 This is because if you are already travelling and something unfortunate happens on your trip, you want to be covered for major expenses that you have already incurred.

-What is the best travel insurance for backpackers?
+What is the best travel insurance for backpacking Europe?

-When determining the best travel insurance for backpackers it’s important to consider your own personal circumstances and ensure you buy a policy that suits your specific needs.
-Whenever buying travel insurance, I have always used World Nomads as they are the company that I recommend for other backpackers.
-It’s important, however, to do your own research before purchasing to ensure the policy is right for you.
+When determining the best travel insurance for backpacking Europe it’s important to consider your own personal circumstances and ensure you buy a policy that suits your specific needs.

 Do you buy travel insurance for your trips?
-What do you think the best travel insurance for backpackers is?
+What do you think the best travel insurance for backpacking Europe is?
 Let us know in the comments below!